 At Brushwood, we strive to create a culture which aims to inspire an active generation to enjoy PE, encourage each other and achieve.
 We provide a safe and supportive environment for children to flourish in a range of different physical activities which is essential in supporting their physical, emotional, spiritual, social and moral development.

 - At Brushwood we offer a dynamic, varied and stimulating program of activity to ensure that all children progress physically through an inspirational and fully inclusive PE curriculum.

 - We encourage all children to develop their understanding of the way in which they can use their body, equipment and apparatus safely yet imaginatively to achieve their personal goals.

 - All children have the opportunity to enjoy being physically active, maintain a healthy lifestyle and using the medium of sport, increase their self-esteem.
 We aspire for children to adopt a positive mind-set and believe that anything can be achieved with determination and resilience.

-- We provide opportunities for children to learn how to stay safe in water based activities by offering swimming lessons in Year 4.
+- We provide opportunities for children to learn how to stay safe in water based activities by offering swimming lessons.
 Children become confident in the water, knowing how to keep safe and also meet the National Curriculum requirements of swimming 25m.

 - Our PE Curriculum, along with PSHE and science, teaches children about the importance of healthy living and learning about the need for good nutrition.